Damping Obliquities of Hot Jupiter Hosts by Resonance Locking: Discussion

 \subsection{Non-Axisymmetric Modes}

 We have focussed in this work on the $m=0$ axisymmetric stellar g-mode and how it damps obliquity.
-In appendix \ref{app:EL_tide_loss} we show that obliquity damps for a g-mode with all $|m| \leq \ell$, when forced into resonance lock by the $\{k, \ell\} = \{2,2\}$ component of the tidal potential, for a circular planet with $J_\ro > J_\star$.
+In appendix \ref{app:EL_tide_loss} we show that obliquity damps for a g-mode for all $|m| \leq \ell$, when forced into resonance lock by the $\{k, \ell\} = \{2,2\}$ component of the tidal potential of a circular planet ($e=0$) with $J_\ro > J_\star$.
 The obliquity damps as (eq.~\ref{eq:obl_damp_full})